 Mortality rates were based on the Pub-2010 Health Retiree, sex distinct for members and dependents.
 For members only, a one-year setback is applied.
 Future mortality improvement is not projected as it would be immaterial to the valuation.

-Demographic assumptions regarding retirement, mortality, and turnover are based on Oregon PERS valuation assumptions as of December 31, 2019.
+Demographic assumptions regarding retirement, mortality, and turnover are based on most recent Oregon PERS valuation assumptions.
 Election rate and lapse assumptions are based on experience implied by valuation data for this and other Oregon public employers.